 When his girlfriend is supposedly shot and killed, Dick Grayson quits as Robin and goes off to fight crime as Nightwing.
 While doing so he comes into the path of Deathstroke and has to defeat him before he kills again.

 A colony of vampire bats terrorize a small Indian community in New Mexico.
-Standard "Nature goes berserk" plot turns extra hokey toward the end when supernatural forces are discovered working through the bats.
+Standard "Nature goes berserk" plot takes a twist toward the end when supernatural forces are discovered working through the bats.
 Written by

 Was this review helpful to you?